-The School of Economics offers undergraduate students a number of degree options.
-In addition to an Economics major, the School offers two different minor options.
+In addition to a degree in economics, the School offers three minor options.
 For students interested in developing core knowledge and marketable skills in two separate disciplines, the School offers two joint degree programs in Economics and International Relations and in Global Economics and Modern Languages.

 We offer a high-quality program of study leading to a Bachelor of Science in Economics, providing the skills and knowledge critical for a life of learning.